-ACCURATE REPORTING In 2023, we launched our first net zero strategy, which covered all aspects of our operations with a set of measurable targets.
+How we're responding ACCURATE REPORTING In 2023, we launched our first net zero strategy, which covered all aspects of our operations with a set of measurable targets.
 We now have live reporting at each site and quarterly oversight meetings across all leadership teams to track progress.
 According to our latest figures from 2024, scope 1 and 2 emissions have fallen by 117,000 tonnes.
 This represents a 23% reduction in absolute emissions year-on-year and our lowest emissions per tonne of product at 15.1kg CO2e.
 We are also seeking to reduce total emissions by 37% before the end of 2025, 68% by 2030 and ultimately reach net zero by 2050.
-Holcim was one of the first companies to have these targets validated by the Science Based Targets Initiative.10 neustark has developed a breakthrough process that speeds up the natural absorption of CO_2 in concrete.
-This technology captures and stores biogenic CO_2 in recycled concrete, preventing it from being released into the atmosphere and ensuring long-term storage, even if the material is reused.
-The process involves collecting CO_2 from biomass sites, liquefying it and injecting it into processed CDM for use in new concrete.
-On average, it stores 10kg of CO_2 per tonne of demolished concrete.
-A neustark site can remove as much CO2 in one hour...
+Holcim was one of the first companies to have these targets validated by the Science Based Targets Initiative.10 neustark has developed a breakthrough process that speeds up the natural absorption of CO2 in concrete.
+This technology captures and stores biogenic CO2 in recycled concrete, preventing it from being released into the atmosphere and ensuring long-term storage, even if the material is reused.
+The process involves collecting CO2 from biomass sites, liquefying it and injecting it into processed CDM for use in new concrete.
+On average, it stores 10kg of CO2 per tonne of demolished concrete.
+A neustark site can remove as much CO2 in one hour as 50 trees do in a year

+How we're responding

-CARBON CAPTURE UTILISATION AND STORAGE Swiss cleantech start-up neustark is helping us take a big step forward in our circular construction efforts with its cutting-edge carbon capture technology.
+CARBON CAPTURE UTILISATION AND STORAGE

+Swiss cleantech start-up neustark is helping us take a big step forward in our circular construction efforts with its cutting-edge carbon capture technology.
 By adopting this approach, we aim to double the volume of recycled materials we use from 1.5 million to 3 million tonnes by 2025.